cassiopeian/memory-game/README.md

  A green *MATCH* alert will pop up, when you’ve successfully found a pair.
 In the screenshot, above, the set of polaroid cameras had just been discovered, so the word *polaroid* is superimposed over the word *MATCH*.

+ This feature can be disabled by toggling the *Match Announcement* slider in the settings menu.

 ## Favicon

  <img src="images/thinking-brain.png" style="width: 25%">